Music Director and Conductor

 Jean and Willard Garvey Endowed Chair

-The 2016-2017 season marks Daniel Hege’s seventh as Music Director and Conductor of the Wichita Symphony Orchestra.
-Hege is the seventh music director in the Orchestra’s 73-year history.
-He has been widely recognized as one of America’s finest young conductors, earning critical acclaim for his fresh interpretations of the standard repertoire and for his commitment to creative programming.
+The 2017-2018 season marks Daniel Hege’s seventh as Music Director and Conductor of the Wichita Symphony Orchestra.
+Hege is the seventh music director in the Orchestra’s 74-year history.
+He has been widely recognized as one of America’s finest conductors, earning critical acclaim for his fresh interpretations of the standard repertoire and for his commitment to creative programming.
+He served for eleven seasons as the Music Director of the Syracuse Symphony and was appointed Music Director of the Wichita Symphony in June 2009.
+As of the 2015/16 season, he was named Principal Guest Conductor of the Tulsa Symphony, and during the 2016/17 season served as the Principal Guest Conductor of the Binghamton (NY) Philharmonic.